aidamartinez/debug-log-admin-viewer/README.md

 ## Usage

 ### Debug Settings
-1. Navigate to Settings > TWK Debugger
+1. Navigate to Settings > TWK Utils
 2. Select the DEBUG tab
 3. Toggle the desired debug options
 4. Save changes
 5. View debug log (if WP_DEBUG_LOG is enabled)

 ### Search Engine Visibility Notification
-1. Navigate to Settings > TWK Debugger
+1. Navigate to Settings > TWK Utils
 2. Select the Miscellaneous tab
 3. Enable "Search Engine Visibility Notification"
 4. When search engines are discouraged from indexing your site (Settings > Reading), a notification will appear in the admin bar